-Love is in the air people.
-That’s right, V-day is coming up and be prepared to be prepared.
-At least with a rich and wonderful dessert that fits all Valentine’s Day criteria except being heart-shaped although if you have a heart-shaped baking dish that will do the trick.
+The holidays are coming up and be prepared to be prepared.
+At least with a rich and wonderful breakfast casserole that fits all Christmas morning criteria except being Christmas tree-shaped although if you have a Christmas tree-shaped baking dish that will do the trick.

-And because I love you, I’m giving you a special recipe that can act as a dessert as well as a completely acceptable brunch dish.
+And because I love you, I’m giving you a special recipe that can act as brunch dish or completely acceptable dessert.
 Two recipes in one.
 Your welcome.
 I love you.

 Raspberry and Goat Cheese Bread Pudding